 Bookman’s attorney Alan Ripka, claimed that the casino was negligent for not properly maintaining their equipment.
 The lawsuit also alleged that the ordeal caused Bookman a significant amount of “mental anguish”.

-The defense, with the help of The New York State Gaming Commission later confirmed that the slot machine displayed a disclaimer stating, “Malfunctions void all pays and plays”, thereby exempting Bookman’s win.
-The defense further argued that Bookman’s alleged “big win” was clearly and irrefutably the result of a malfunction with the machine.
+The defence, with the help of The New York State Gaming Commission, later confirmed that the slot machine displayed a disclaimer stating, “Malfunctions void all pays and plays”, thereby exempting Bookman’s win.
+The defence further argued that Bookman’s alleged “big win” was clearly and irrefutably the result of a malfunction with the machine.

 A never-ending story: The Katrina Bookman verdict

-If Bookman had really been awarded the almost $43 million payout, she would have bagged the largest slots jackpot ever won in the United States.
+If Bookman had really been awarded the almost $43 million payout, she would have bagged the largest slots jackpot ever won in the United States (for now, the record stays with an anonymous player who won the $39 million progressive jackpot playing the Megabucks slot machine).
 However, when it became apparent that this number was likely out-of-reach in the courts, Bookman’s legal team argued that she was at least owed the maximum payout ever recorded for the game: $6,500.

 The stories of other winners who weren’t paid